 You count the likes on your Facebook post and you want to reply back to everyone who has commented, “Thanks for the heart emoji, Aunt Susie, but can you just buy something?!”

 But before you give up on your entire e-commerce business dreams, let’s back up and bit and make sure you have all your marketing in place so that you can make your first e-commerce sale.

 Follow This Checklist to Make Your First E-Commerce Sale

 There’s a little bit of a myth that starting an e-commerce business is a way to make instant cash.
 While it can be lucrative, building an e-commerce store takes some time so don’t be stressed if you’re not making six figures within two months!

-But you can make your first sale relatively quickly so let’s talk about some ways you can increase your chances of a sale and start hearing that cash register sound.
+You can make your first e-commerce store sale relatively quickly so let’s talk about some ways you can increase your chances of a sale and start hearing that cash register sound.